egonw/blog/_posts/2007-11-06-evidence-of-aromaticity.markdown

 ---

-I have been working on a new atom type perception engine for the [CDK](http://cdk.sf.net/), after having decided that [the existing atom type lists](http://chem-bla-ics.blogspot.com/2007/07/atom-typing-in-cdk.html) where not sufficient for the algorithms we have in the CDK.
+I have been working on a new atom type perception engine for the [CDK](http://cdk.sf.net/), after having decided that [the existing atom type lists <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2007/07/01/atom-typing-in-cdk.html) where not sufficient for the algorithms we have in the CDK.
 The [new list](http://cdk.svn.sourceforge.net/viewvc/*checkout*/cdk/trunk/cdk/src/org/openscience/cdk/config/data/cdk_atomtypes.xml?revision=9288) is growing in size, and basically contains four properties (besides element and formal charge):